toolmaker-berlin/JupyterLab-SkipTraceBack/README.md

 ![Demo](screenshot.png?raw=true "Screenshot")

 <br>
-I switch from Jupyter Notebook to JupyterLAB 2.11.
-Everything looks nice.
+I've recently changed from Jupyter Notebook to JupyterLAB 2.11 because it's more comfortable.
-But I really miss the "skip traceback"-option from the classic notebook system.
-I dosn't find any solution, so I try to write one.
+But what I really missed was the "skip traceback"-option from the classic notebook.
+As I didn't find any solution on the web, I tried to write my own one.

-This is my first program since I switched to (learning) python.
-My profession is programming in Assembler/C (x86, 68k, Z80, 6502, PIC etc.) and for my personal interest only, I am a "toolmaker", writing assembler, disassembler, helperfunctions etc.
+This is my first programme since I started learning python.
+My actual profession is programming in Assembler/C (x86, 68k, Z80, 6502, PIC etc.).
+Besides I'm a "toolmaker" writing assembler, disassembler, helper functions, tools etc.

 <br>
-I'm inspired by informations found on this sites:
+I was inspired by the following sites:

 https://stackoverflow.com/questions/46222753/how-do-i-suppress-tracebacks-in-jupyter
 https://stackoverflow.com/questions/25698448/how-to-embed-html-into-ipython-output